marciomarinho/show-service-infra/README.md

 - Cognito domains are auto-generated with environment prefixes
 - Log groups are environment-specific: `/ecs/show-service-{env}`
 - All resources are tagged with `Environment`, `Project`, and `ManagedBy` tags
+- Custom resource server scopes are used for fine-grained API access control
+- **DynamoDB GSI**: `gsi_drm_episode` enables querying shows by DRM status and episode count